 If homeschoolers don’t need accreditation to get into college, what’s its use?

-It seems the biggest advantage of homeschooling accreditation is its ability to offer parents peace of mind.
+It seems the most significant advantage of homeschooling accreditation is its ability to offer parents peace of mind.
 Some parents are happy to be relaxed about their homeschool and the curriculum (or non-curriculum) they use.

 However, other parents will worry incessantly, anxious their children are not learning the things they need for life.
 (This is a big reason parents don’t want to homeschool in the first place!)
 And, it is for these parents that accreditation is worth its weight in gold.

-Knowing the curriculum you’re studying is accepted by reputable educational institutions is going to be a huge weight off a lot of people’s shoulders!
+Knowing the curriculum you’re studying is accepted by reputable educational institutions will be a massive weight off many people’s shoulders!

-Because a lot of colleges want a transcript of what home educated students have studied, studying with an accredited institution means getting these transcripts is easy.
-For example, if you study the SOS online homeschooling curriculum, all you have to do is print out all your transcripts at the end, do the SAT or ACT and then give these to the college and you’re done.
+Because many colleges want a transcript of what home-educated students have studied, studying with an accredited institution means getting these transcripts is easy.
+For example, if you study the BJU Press online homeschooling curriculum, all you have to do is print out all your transcripts at the end, do the SAT or ACT and then give these to the college, and you’re done.

-As a homeschool parent, you can create your own homeschool transcript by looking at this link.
+As a homeschool parent, you can learn how to create your own homeschool transcript by looking at the video below.

 The Disadvantages of Homeschooling Accreditation

-Some of the disadvantages of homeschooling accreditation centres around being compelled to study everything in a curriculum just to gain accreditation.
+One of the disadvantages of homeschooling accreditation is being compelled to study everything in a curriculum just to gain accreditation.

 Sometimes parents might not want to study the curriculum because: